Since tracking began

 What price action says about PL.

-PL qualifies for the Red List on decline depth — down -38.9% from its rolling 252-day high.
-Past 30% with the high set inside the last four months — the recency clause that often precedes further breakdown.
+PL qualifies for the Red List on decline depth — down -57.2% from its rolling 252-day high.
+Past the 40% threshold, the deepest tier in the taxonomy.
 Depth plus recency: this is the pattern many investors call a falling knife.

 Questions about PL